statistikZH/covid19monitoring/README.md

 # Aim

-The project aims at collecting daily time series in a common format about if possible all aspects of society affected by the Covid-19 Crisis.
-Spatially, the immediate focus is on the Canton of Zurich, contributions from all of Switzerland are nevertheless welcome.
-More approchable information on the project [here in german](https://statistikzh.github.io/covid19monitoring/).
+The project aims to collect indicators for as many areas of social life affected by the COVID19 crisis as possible.
+The data will be made available as daily updated time series and in a standardised format.
+In terms of geography, the immediate focus is the Canton of Zurich; however, contributions from the rest of Switzerland are welcome.
+More on the project [here in german](https://statistikzh.github.io/covid19monitoring/).

 # Gitrepos overview